nikos-alexandris/ic/README.md

 - [X] Parse functional programs as shown in `prog.fl`
 - [X] Peform error checking on the functional program (undefined variables, wrong argument arities, definition of nullary variable `result`, etc.)
 - [X] Handle function local arguments in the functional source program
+- [X] Transform the functional program to a high level intermediate representation
-- [X] Transform the functional program to the equivalent intensional program
+- [X] Transform the HIR to the equivalent intensional program
 - [X] Compile the intensional program to C
+- [ ] Don't require the user to compile and link the generated code; do it automatically

 ### Runtime